 However, they can still mingle with ordinary people after transforming back into human beings.
 We have seen them in films attacking people in their homes.

 Werewolves are common characters in animated horror films and have been popularized in modern fiction work.
-Much of what is known about werewolves is based on modern fiction work, movies, myths and literature.
+Much of what is known about werewolves is based on modern fiction work, movies, myths, and literature.

 Do Werewolves Live In Caves?

-Yes they can but not necessarily.
+Yes, they can but not necessarily.
 Since Werewolves transform at night they usually sleep in human form during the day.

 Some European folklores held that werewolves had a great appetite for recently buried corpses, and thus they are seen roaming around graveyards.

-A werewolf gaze is reported to have paralyzed children, a pregnant woman or cattle.
+A werewolf gaze is reported to have paralyzed children, a pregnant woman, or cattle.
 Since werewolves can shape-shift, they are known to live in various settings, especially where they can secretly hunt their prey.

-According to the 19th century Greek mythologies, if a werewolf corpse was not destroyed, its soul could find its way back in the form of an intelligent wolf or a greedy hyena which could creep around the battlefields to drink the lifeblood of near to dead soldiers.
+According to the 19th century Greek mythologies, if a werewolf corpse was not destroyed, its soul could find its way back in the form of an intelligent wolf or a greedy hyena that could creep around the battlefields to drink the lifeblood of near to dead soldiers.

-Similarly, in rural Poland, Northern France and Germany, werewolves are believed to be those dead people who didn’t get a chance to repent the mortal sins that cursed them blood-drinking werewolves.
+Similarly, in rural Poland, Northern France, and Germany, werewolves are believed to be those dead people who didn’t get a chance to repent the mortal sins that cursed them blood-drinking werewolves.

 However, they would return to their human form in their buried corpse, which would otherwise betray them to the rest of society.